PetkoBanchev/HolidayAssessment/README.md

 ```http
 POST /api/holidays/import
 ```
-If you don't import data the enpoints will always return empty results
+If you don't import data, the endpoints will always return empty results

 ## API Endpoints
 ```http